DEPARTMENT OF HOMELAND SECURITY

 NEBRASKA AVENUE COMPLEX MASTER PLAN

-Client: General Services Administration and Department of Homeland Security
+Client: U.S. General Services Administration / Department of Homeland Security

-The campus is a historic site with prior uses by the Mount Vernon Seminary School for Girls starting in 1916, the U.S. Navy starting in 1943 and by DHS starting in 2003.
-The master plan responds to unique site conditions such as Ward Circle by contributing a signature building on this important intersection.
+The Department of Homeland Security Nebraska Avenue Complex (DHS NAC) Master Plan provides guidance for the development of a (ISC) Level V secure campus.
+The campus is a historic site with prior uses by the Mount Vernon Seminary School for Girls starting in 1916, the U.S. Navy starting in 1943, and by DHS starting in 2003.

 The master plan is intended to be flexible and envisions administrative office space with supporting shared uses such as a physical fitness facility, a cafeteria, a child care, conference spaces, and training facilities.
 It creates a framework for a total development of 1.22 million gross square feet across the campus.
 The Master Plan is designed to achieve a minimum goal rating of LEED Silver.